martin-sicho/genui-gui/README.md

 A nice overview over all available icons can be found on <https://feathericons.com/>.

 *Note:* In order to use a Feather icon in react, convert the name to camel case.
 (I.e. `alert-circle` becomes `AlertCircle`).

+## Custom GenUI Components

+The original library of components defined in the Vibe dashboard was extended with custom reusable components designated to be used in GenUI.
+You can import those components from the package located in `./src/genui/`.
+You can find the package with the original Vibe components in `./src/vibe`.

+If you want to expand the GUI using these components, you should take a look at the currently defined pages of the dashboard in `./src/views/pages` for example use of these components.

+# License

+All source code available here is distributed under [MIT license](LICENSE).